MoritzLost/ProcessWireDev/src/02-setup-and-structure/02-integrate-composer-with-processwire.md

 - License will be `proprietary` unless you plan on sharing your code under a FOSS license.
 - Answer no to the interactive dependencies prompts for now.

-This creates the `composer.json` file, which will be used to keep track of your dependencies.
-For now, you only need to run the Composer install command to initialize the vendor directory and the autoloader:
+This creates the `composer.json` file, which will keep track of your dependencies.
+For now, you only need to run the `install` command to initialize the vendor directory and the autoloader:

 ```bash
 composer install